Kuadrant/api-quickstart/README.md

 ### Generating Kuadrant resources with `kuadrantctl`

-In your fork of the petstore app, we'll generate an `AuthPolicy` to implement API key auth, per the `securityScheme` in our OAS spec:
+We'll generate an `AuthPolicy` to implement API key auth, per the `securityScheme` in our OAS spec:

 ```bash
 # Generate this resource and save: